vo-vuong/rag_chatbot/README.md

 ## Features

 - 🤖 **LLM Support**: OpenAI models (with planned support for Gemini and local Ollama models)
-- 📄 **Advanced Document Processing**: Support for CSV and PDF files with intelligent processing strategies
+- 📄 **Advanced Document Processing**: Support for CSV and PDF files with intelligent processing strategies and comprehensive metadata extraction
-- 🔍 **Intelligent Chunking**: Advanced chunking strategies including semantic chunking for PDFs and title-based segmentation
+- 🔍 **Intelligent Chunking**: Advanced chunking strategies including semantic chunking for PDFs with title-based segmentation and ChunkResult framework
 - 💾 **Vector Database**: Qdrant integration for efficient document retrieval with comprehensive collection management
 - 🔤 **OCR Integration**: Tesseract OCR with 125+ language support and cross-platform compatibility
 - 🌐 **Multi-language**: Support for English and Vietnamese with intelligent language detection